AlexLaforge/jquery-rss-feeder/README.md

 ###Final Comments

-If I was to change something, I would not use OnClick.
+Looking at this code now, months later, I was wondering why I used OnClick instead of a standard HREF tag.
 It is bad SEO because Google does not follow onClick events, only HREF links.
-I will probably fix it.
-It would have worked better using a standard HREF with a target="_blank" link.
-I wrote this code a while back and I am not sure why I did it that way.
-I will make changes to it later if I have time.
+For a minute, I would have said, it will worked better using a standard HREF with a target="_blank" link.
+Upon futher investigation, the link is there twice.
+So Google is seeing the tags correctly.
+The ourside div, just needed to a repeat of the link so that the user had the proper experice.
+I might have been able to just put the link once, however, I dont see it causing any real issues in this way.
+If anyone wants to comment on that, let me know.
+If I was to do it agian, I would probably avoid that, it seems redudant.
+I probably could have made the ouside link with an HREF tag and it would have worked fine.
+I can look at it more later.
+Again, this is just posted for archiving and dicussion (sharing).